oney/opencart-laravel/README.md

 You can take a look at `system/laravel` directory, all things in there.

 ### About Model
 Because some tables of Opencart have no 'date_added' or 'date_modified' DATETIME column, you have to add them.
-Then, override laravel default timestame setting.
+Then, override laravel default timestamp setting.
 Assign table name and primary key to Eloquent model.
 Those modification is below
 ```